sipcapture/hepsub/README.md

 # HEP PUBSUB Endpoint
     "does anyone know anything about this thing?"

-[HOMER](https://github.com/sipcapture/homer-app) Seven allows external agents to subscribe capabilities to provide *"on-demand"* session details from external APIs, databases, etc. to argument internally available data without requiring data duplication and allowing creative use of the core HEP platform.
+[HOMER](https://github.com/sipcapture/homer-app) Seven allows external agents to subscribe capabilities to provide *"on-demand"* session details from external APIs, databases, etc. to augment internally available data without requiring data duplication and allowing creative use of the core HEP platform.

 #### So What?